Russians in the Baltic states: Citizenship

 Some representatives of the ethnic Russian communities in Latvia and Estonia have claimed discrimination by the authorities, these calls frequently being supported by Russia.
 On the other hand, Latvia and Estonia deny discrimination charges and often accuse Russia of using the issue for political purposes.
 In recent years, as the Russian political leaders have begun to speak about the "former Soviet space" as their sphere of influence, such claims are a source of annoyance, if not alarm, in the Baltic countries.

 Estonia, Latvia and Lithuania have since 2004 become members of NATO and the European Union (EU) to provide a counterbalance to Russia's claims to speak for the interests of ethnic Russian residents of these countries.
 Furthermore, to satisfy a precondition for their admission to the EU, both Estonia and Latvia slightly adjusted their citizenship policies in response to EU monitoring and requests.
-Claims of discrimination in basic rights by Russians and other minorities in the region may have less effect now than they did during the years when the Baltic countries' membership applications were still pending with the EU.

 Political activity

 There are a number of political parties and politicians in the Baltic states who claim to represent the Russian-speaking minority.
 These parties support Russian language rights, demand citizenship for all long-term residents of Latvia and Estonia.
-These forces are particularly strong in Latvia represented by the Latvian Russian Union which has one seat in the European parliament held by Tatjana Ždanoka and the more moderate Harmony party which is currently the largest faction in the Saeima with 24 out of 100 deputies, the party of the former Mayor of Riga Nils Ušakovs and with one representative in the European parliament currently Andrejs Mamikins.
+These forces are particularly strong in Latvia represented by the Latvian Russian Union which has one seat in the European Parliament held by Tatjana Ždanoka and the more moderate Harmony party which is currently the largest faction in the Saeima with 24 out of 100 deputies, the party of the former Mayor of Riga Nils Ušakovs and with one representative in the European Parliament currently Andrejs Mamikins.
 In Estonia the Estonian Centre Party is overwhelmingly the most favored party among Estonian Russians.
-This is in part because of its co-operation agreement with United Russia, its advocacy of friendlier ties with the Russian government compared to other mainstream Estonian parties and the prevalence Russians and Russophones among the party's municipal councilors and parliamentarians.
+This is in part because of its co-operation agreement with United Russia, its advocacy of friendlier ties with the Russian government compared to other mainstream Estonian parties and the prevalence of Russians and Russophones among the party's municipal councilors and parliamentarians.

 In 2011 pro-Russian groups in Latvia collected sufficient signatures to initiate the process of amending the Constitution to give Russian the status of an official language.
 On 18 February 2012, constitutional referendum on whether to adopt Russian as a second official language was held.
 According to the Central Election Commission, 74.8% voted against, 24.9% voted for and the voter turnout was 71.1%.
 The non-citizen community (290,660 or 14.1% of Latvia's entire population) was non-entitled to vote.